I’d like to tell you about my…

 Apostle Paul urges us not to delay, saying,

 Behold, now is the accepted time; behold, now is the day of salvation.2 Corinthians 6:2

 Finally, you need to understand that…

-…lasts forever for those who refuse God’s salvation.
+…lasts forever.
+It’s the destiny of all those who refuse God’s salvation.

 Some people choose to believe that Hell doesn’t exist.
 After all, they say, God is love.
 He’d never send anyone to Hell.
 Right?